 7) Are any safety mechanisms affected by faulty fuel pump relays or bypass cables?

-Answer: If the vehicle shuts off power to all 12 VDC circuits on the TIPM during a crash (specifically M7), then all original safety mechanisms should work properly.
+Answer: If using the new M37 to M25 connection method, no safety mechanisms are affected by using a TIPM cable.
+If using the older M7 to M25 connection method, the following applies: If the vehicle shuts off power to all 12 VDC circuits on the TIPM during a crash (specifically M7), then all original safety mechanisms should work properly.
 However, it is unknown how it will affect any safety mechanisms that shut off power to your faulty fuel pump relay only because we have not crash tested a vehicle to study it.
 Modern vehicles remove power to the fuel pump via the fuel pump relay in order to prevent feeding fires.
 This situation would require a crash coupled with a fuel line breach and fire.
 Keep in mind that all faulty fuel pump relays currently have the capability to be stuck in the "on" position, which is a safety issue to begin with.
 Many TIPMs have arrived in our shop with fuel pump relays that are stuck on, which would cause a fuel pump to remain on during a crash.
 Every vehicle with a faulty fuel pump relay is currently a safety hazard and your vehicle manufacturer isn't doing anything about it, except for 2011-2013 Dodge Durangos and Jeep Grand Cherokees per the fuel pump relay recall.
 If you'd prefer a no limitation system that will definitely remove power to the fuel pump relay during a crash, we have a new patent pending product called a TIPM Plug-In Fuel Pump Power Bypass/Test System.

 8) In bypass mode, my car only starts on the second attempt or won't start in cold weather.
 Is this normal?